JohanDhana/bike-shop-django/README.md

  # Django bike shop
-### This project is a bike e-commerce  shop made in  Python and Djnago.
+### This project is a bike e-commerce  shop made in  Python and Django.

 Downloading project:
 Clone as zip file and open it your computer or if you have git application